At a Glance

 ✨Tip Number 2

-Familiarise yourself with the specific aircraft types mentioned in the job description, such as the A320 family and B777/B787.
-Having a solid understanding of these aircraft will not only boost your confidence during interviews but also demonstrate your commitment and expertise in the field.
+Familiarise yourself with the A320 family and B777/B787 aircraft systems.
+Having a solid understanding of these types will not only boost your confidence but also demonstrate your commitment to the role during interviews.

 ✨Tip Number 3

-Prepare for technical interviews by brushing up on your knowledge of maintenance procedures and regulations related to the UKCAA licensing.
-Being able to discuss these topics confidently will set you apart from other candidates.
+Prepare for technical interviews by brushing up on your knowledge of maintenance procedures and regulations relevant to long-haul operations.
+This will help you articulate your expertise effectively when discussing your experience.

 ✨Tip Number 4